-Table 1: Correlation between the Charlotte Danielson Framework for Teaching and Interstate Teacher Assessment and Support Consortium (InTASC) Standards
+Table 1: Correlation between the Charlotte Danielson Framework for Teaching andInterstate Teacher Assessment and Support Consortium (InTASC) Standards

 InTASC Standards Charlotte Danielson FfT Standard #1: Learner Development.
 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.
-Domain 1: Planning and Preparation 1b: Knowing and Valuing Students 1c: Setting Instructional Outcomes 1e: Planning Coherent Instruction Domain 3: Learning Experiences 3c.
-Engaging Students in Learning Standard #2: Learning Differences.
+Planning and Preparation Demonstrating Knowledge of Students Setting Instructional Outcomes 3c: Engaging students in learning Standard #2: Learning Differences.
 The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
-Domain 1: Planning and Preparation 1b: Knowing and Valuing Students Standard #3: Learning Environments.
-The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self- motivation.
-Domain 2: Learning Environments 2a: Cultivating Respectful and Affirming Environments Domain 3: Learning Experiences 3c: Engaging Students in Learning Standard #4: Content Knowledge.
+Domain 1: 1: Planning and Preparation 1b: Demonstrating Knowledge of Students

+Standard #3: Learning Environments.
+The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.
+2: Classroom Environment 2a: Creating an environment of respect and rapport Standard #4: Content Knowledge.
 The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.
-Domain 1: Planning and Preparation 1a: Applying Knowledge of Content and Pedagogy 1e: Planning Coherent Instruction Domain 3: Learning Experiences 3c: Engaging Students in Learning

-Standard #5: Application of Content.
+Domain 1: 1: Planning and Preparation 1a: Demonstrating Knowledge of Content and Pedagogy 1e: Designing coherent instruction Domain 3: 3: Instruction 3c: Engaging students in learning Standard #5: Application of Content.
 The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.
-Domain 3: Learning Experiences 3a: Communicating about Purpose and Content 3c: Engaging Students in Learning 3f: Responding Flexibly to Student Needs Standard #6: Assessment.
+3a.
+Communicating with Students3c.
+Engaging Students in Learning3f.
+Demonstrating Flexibility and Standard #6: Assessment.
 The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
-Domain 1: Planning and Preparation 1f: Designing and Analyzing Assessments Domain 3: Learning Experiences 3d: Using Assessment for Learning Standard #7: Planning for Instruction.
+1f: Designing student assessments Standard #7: Planning for Instruction.
 The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
-Domain 1: Planning and Preparation 1b: Knowing and Valuing Students 1e: Planning Coherent Instruction Standard #8: Instructional Strategies.
+1: Planning and Preparation 1b: Demonstrating knowledge of students Standard #8: Instructional Strategies.
 The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.
-Domain 3: Learning Experiences 3b: Using Questioning and Discussion Techniques 3c: Engaging Students in Learning Standard #9: Professional Learning and Ethical Practice.
-The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
-Domain 4: Principled Teaching 4c: Engaging Families and Communities 4d: Contributing to School Community and Culture 4e: Growing and Developing Professionally 4f: Acting in Service of Students

-Standard #10: Leadership and Collaboration.
+3b: Using Questioning and Discussion Techniques 3c: Engaging students in learning

+Standard #9: Professional Learning and Ethical Practice.
+The teacher engages in ongoing Domain 4: Professional Responsibilities professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
+4c.
+Communicating with Families 4d.
+Participating in a Professional Community 4f: Showing professionalism Standard #10: Leadership and Collaboration.
 The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+Responsibilities 4c.
+Communicating with Families 4d.
+Participating in a Professional Community